 Use the play key to preview and make adjustments to the duration of the clips if you’d like something more personalized.

-If you finish editing your masterpiece, click ‘Save’ button, choose the settings and after the rendering, your video will be downloaded.
+If you finish editing your masterpiece, click the ‘Save’ button, choose the settings, and after the rendering, your video will be downloaded.

 Doing it right